 B’More Intersession Program

-As a result of participating in the B’More Intersession Program, first year students will be able to:
+As a result of participating in the B’More Intersession Program, students will be able to:

 - Recognize actions they can take to be active citizens and critical thinkers in the JHU and Baltimore communities.

 - Identify resources available to support their community and civic engagement at JHU and in Baltimore.

 - Connect with other JHU students, staff and faculty, and Baltimore community partners.